mvolkmann/blog/src/swift/why-swift.md

 These differ from each other in a few ways, but they all support defining a type that has properties and methods.

+### Structs

 Structs and enums are "value types".
-When an instance is assigned to a variable or passed to a function, a copy is created.
+When an instance is assigned to a variable or passed to a function, a shallow copy is created.
 Technically a copy is not made until there is an attempt to modify it (copy on write).

-`CustomStringConvertible` is a "protocol" defined by Swift.
+Structs are used far more frequently than classes in typical Swift code.
+Nearly all builtin types are structs, including `Bool`, `Int`, `Double`, `Character`, `String`, `Array`, `Set`, `Dictionary`, `Range`, and `Date`.

 A protocol is like an "interface" in other programming languages.
 Following a `struct`, `class`, or `enum` name with a colon and a protocol name states that the type will conform to the protocol.
 That means it will implement all the computed properties and methods required by the protocol.
+One example of a protocol that is defined by Swift is `CustomStringConvertible`.
+Instances of types that conform to this protocol can be automatically converted to a `String` representation when printed or used in a `String` interpolation.

 Here is an example of defining a struct, creating an instance, and using it.